FIFA claims majority of fans support biennial World Cup plans despite UEFA opposition

-A majority of fans support the idea of a biennial World Cup, according to a survey commissioned by FIFA.
+A majority of fans support the idea of a biennial World Cup, according to a independent survey commissioned by FIFA and carried out by YouGov.

 This claim has been made by FIFA despite the vast majority of UEFA member associations stating their opposition to any plans to hold a World Cup every two years.